 We can see that many NCMs have been tested, but which of these have actually potential for success?

-Almost all respondents had put in place a KAM strategy.
+Almost all respondents had put in place a SAM strategy.

 Respondents stated that social media promotion was the least successful strategy they had implemented.